Jerry P. Draayer

 President & CEO

 Jerry P. Draayer was appointed by the Board of Trustees of the Southeastern Universities Research Association as President in November 1998.
 SURA is a consortium of 60 universities in the southern United States including the District of Columbia.
-Among its most important programs, SURA manages and operates the Thomas Jefferson National Accelerator Facility (Jefferson Lab) for the Department of Energy – through Jefferson Science Associates, LLC, a SURA/CSC joint venture.
+Among its most important programs, SURA manages and operates the Thomas Jefferson National Accelerator Facility (Jefferson Lab) for the Department of Energy – through Jefferson Science Associates, LLC, a SURA/PAE joint venture.
 The $600 million nuclear physics research facility in Newport News, VA provides unique capabilities for a user community of approximately 1,300 researchers from 280 institutions worldwide.

 Dr. Draayer has been involved with SURA since 1987 when he began serving the first of four terms as the institutional trustee from Louisiana State University.
 During his tenure on the SURA Board, he chaired the New Projects Committee for six years and served as the Board Vice-Chair for a term, before assuming the Board Chair in 1998.
 He was on the SURA Contract Negotiation Team for the Jefferson Lab in preparation for its first performance-based contract in 1995.